 Teaching Philosophy/Diary

 The page is a diary of my teaching experience and I will update them from time to time 🙂 Selected students’ works will be updated in the following website and you may access them by clicking the following button.
+The “Diary” button shows my teaching philosophy in chapters that is sorted by dates.

 Apr 8th 2026